-Push Plastic is a relatively young, up and coming player in the filament industry.
-But with over 20 years of experience in plastics manufacturing the owners of the company know what they are doing.
-They offer very high quality plastic filament for a slightly higher price than other leading value brands, like Hatchbox.
-But the company is clearly positioning itself to compete with the cheaper filament brands because they have sensed customer demand for quality and consistency.
+Push Plastic offers high quality plastic filament for a price similar to other leading value brands, like Hatchbox.
+And the company is clearly positioning itself to compete with the cheaper filament brands because they have sensed customer demand for quality and consistency.

 Who Owns Push Plastic?

 The owners of Push Plastic have decades of experience in the Plastics industry.
 Specifically, the owners ran a plastic injection molding plant for 20 years.

 Due to this extensive background in plastics, the owners decided to give extrusion and 3D filament productions try.
 So far, their extruders have been successful and their filament has gained them a significant following.